CMS Key Management Handbook

 Strong cryptographic systems can be compromised by lax and inappropriate human actions.
 Highly unusual events should be noted and reviewed as possible indicators of attempted attacks on the system.

 Accountability and Audit ensures the security objectives (Confidentiality, Integrity and Availability) are maintained.
-Effective integrity can be maintained if ADOs incorporate logging and provide for audit trails so we can track who used keys or secrets, for what purpose, etc.
+Effective integrity can be maintained if ADOs incorporate logging and provide for audit trails to track who used keys or secrets, when and for what purpose, etc. Audit trails should be regularly monitored and have alerts/notification built in to warn when there may be inappropriate use.
+Logging requirements should record the following details at a minimum:

 Key Rotation